nganediwal/Data-Driven-Education-VIP/journals/Mia_zhao/Week 9 (Oct 13.14).md

    - Discussed on next steps on Model Generation and plan going forward
 ### Completed:
 - Discuss the tasks distribution slide for comming presentation
-- Organize the Plots and visuals
+- Generated Plots and visuals based on outlier table and original dataset to explore the relationship of factors and drive insights about student behavior.
 - Update the data clean-up ( Outlier removal)code to the pipeline